ufxela/image-mask-generator/README.md

 ## Features

-✅ **Fully Client-Side** - No backend, all processing happens in your browser ✅ **Automatic Segmentation** - Uses OpenCV.js edge detection to find distinct regions ✅ **Interactive Selection** - Hover to preview, click to select regions ✅ **Black & White Masks** - Generate projection-ready images ✅ **Adjustable Sensitivity** - Control how the image is segmented
+✅ **Fully Client-Side** - No backend, all processing happens in your browser ✅ **Automatic Segmentation** - Uses OpenCV.js watershed algorithm to find distinct regions ✅ **AI Segmentation (Beta)** - Use Claude's vision API for semantic object detection ✅ **Interactive Selection** - Hover to preview, click to select regions ✅ **Black & White Masks** - Generate projection-ready images ✅ **Adjustable Sensitivity** - Control how the image is segmented